-4. Pension
+7. Pension

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public School Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-5. Deferred Outflows/Inflows of Resources
+8. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has five items that qualify for reporting in this category.
-The first is the deferred charge on refunding reported in the government-wide Statement of Net Position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or funding debt.
-The other four are related to the pension plan for its employees.
+The District has five items that qualify for reporting in this category which are all related to the pension plan for its employees.
 Details can be found in footnote 3.E.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualify for reporting in this category, both related to the pension plan for its employees.
-Details can be found in footnote 3.E.
+The District has four items that qualify for reporting in this category.
+The first is the deferred charge on refunding reported in the government-wide Statement of Net Position.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or funding debt.
+The other three are related to the pension plan for its employees, details can be found in footnote 3.E.

-6. Net Position Flow Assumption
+9. Net Position Flow Assumption